openbmc/docs/designs/bmc-service-failure-debug-and-recovery.md

 The capability to debug critical failures of the BMC firmware is essential to meet the reliability and serviceability claims made for some platforms.

+This design addresses a few classes of failures:
+- A class of failure exists where a BMC systemd service has entered a failed state but the BMC is still operational in a degraded mode.
-A class of failure exists under which we can attempt debug data collection despite being unable to communicate with the BMC via standard protocols.
+- A class of failure exists under which we can attempt debug data collection despite being unable to communicate with the BMC via standard protocols.

 This proposal argues for and proposes a software-driven debug data capture and recovery of a failed BMC.